 - To our supporting churches and individual donors with open financial policies.

 While the host church is one of SERVE 6.8’s many supporting churches, it also plays a supporting role as landlord to SERVE 6.8 as defined by a lease agreement.
 SERVE 6.8 is autonomous, and has its own separate mailing address, street entrance, and parking from that of the church.

 SERVE 6.8 now headquarters in the historic Outreach Center wing of Clearwater Church.
-This church was founded in 1892, and has operated its Outreach Ministry and center for over three decades.
+This church was founded in 1892, and has operated its Outreach Ministry and Outreach Center for over three decades.
 To continue and enhance their vision to bring Christian ministry to the neediest in Northern Colorado, this church has leased its Outreach Center facility to SERVE 6.8.
-The host church values this care-giving ministry as compatible with their own historic efforts, and like to think of this arrangement as “outsourcing management” to the SERVE 6.8 staff and expanding programs.
-Again, SERVE 6.8 is independent of the host church, and operates under its own director, board, and published values.
+The host church values this care-giving ministry as compatible with their own historic efforts, and like to think of this arrangement as “outsourcing the management” to the SERVE 6.8 staff and their expanding programs.

-As the Bible directs all Christians and churches, SERVE 6.8 operates within the boundaries of Federal Law.
-(Romans 13:1-7) Yet since we are not an agent of the Federal government, it is not our ministry practice to check the citizenship status of our guests as a requirement to providing care.
-The love of God is available, and the kingdom of Christ is open to every tongue, tribe, nation, and people.
+As the Bible directs all Christians and churches, SERVE 6.8 operates within the boundaries of Federal Law (Romans 13:1-7).
+Yet since we are not an agent of the Federal Government, it is not our ministry practice to check the citizen status of our guests as a prerequisite of our giving them care.
+The love of God is available, and the kingdom of Christ is open, to every tongue, tribe, nation, and people.
 (Revelation 5:9)

 SERVE 6.8, being a non-profit religious corporation, serves with other supporting churches, but we do not abridge the right of conviction for individual supporting churches, nor are we responsible for the choices of other religious organizations.
 We don’t control; we serve.